 - Who may apply for funds?

 - When can I apply for funds?

 - What does DBW look for during the grant application process?

 - What type of equipment can be purchased with grant funds?

 - What types of scholarships are available through grant funds?

-- What are some of the contractual requirements that would be included in the grant agreement?
+- What are some of the grant agreement requirements?

 - What happens after a grant is awarded?